KansasCityWomeninTechnology/cocktails-worksheets/docs/javascript/1-js-intro/README.md

 ## Prepare the script.js file

-1. Copy and paste the following JavaScript code into your _script.js_ file.
+1. Replace code in _script.js_ with the code below.

 {% codeblock copy %}script.js{% codeblock %}